InAnYan/lisp-cpp-project-generator/README.md

 ## Generation of project tree
 - Every `namespace` corresponds to a new folder and a C++ namespace.
 - Every `klass` corresponds to two files in the same directory: header (`.hpp`) and implementation (`.cpp`).
 The class will have namespaces as specified in the description.
 - Every `exception` is like a `klass` but it is tuned to exception.
-It generates appropriate getters and setters for specific fields.
-For more information try to run `example.lisp` file.
+It generates appropriate getters and setters for user-defined fields.
+For more information try running `example.lisp` file.

 ## Files:
 - `cpp-project-generator.lisp`: main executable.
 - `files-generator.lisp`: functions that generate files.
-- `macro-reader.lisp`: transforms description files into correct Lisp program that calles functions from `files-generator.lisp`.
+- `macro-reader.lisp`: transforms description files into correct Lisp program that calls functions from `files-generator.lisp`.

 ## Extra
 This repository contatins file `start-project.lisp` which initializes an empty C++ project.